 Arguably the most critical step you can take towards heart health is to eat a heart-friendly diet.
 For a society used to fast food and eating-on-the-go, this is also arguably the most difficult step to take and maintain.
 But there are small things you can do to make your diet more heart-healthy.
 Eat more servings of fresh fruits and vegetables, start your day with stewed apples or pears, include soaked blanched almonds in your diet, dress your veggies with fresh lime juice and eat heart-friendly spices such as fresh-ground black pepper and the antioxidant power-spice turmeric.

 Choose fresh foods over processed foods or leftovers, light foods over rich, deep-fried ones and warm cooked foods over cold, heavy foods.
 A balanced antioxidant rasayana such as Amrit from Maharishi Ayurveda is excellent nutritional support and published research confirms that Amrit helps reduce LDL cholesterol, which has been implicated in plaque build-up.

 How you eat is as important for heart health (and overall health) as what you eat.
 Eat moderately-the ideal ayurvedic "portion" is what fits in your two cupped palms.
 Don't skip meals, because eating three meals at regular times each day "trains" your digestion to anticipate and digest your food.

-Stimulate a sluggish digestion with ginger, salt and lime-Maharishi Ayurveda's Ginger Preserve is convenient and tastes delicious.
+Stimulate a sluggish digestion with ginger, salt and lime.
 Have lassi, made by blending one part fresh yogurt with three parts cool water, with lunch.
 Spike it with roasted ground cumin and fresh cilantro for flavor.
 Don't tax your digestion by eating late at night or eating a heavy meal at dinner.